ckeditor/ckeditor5/docs/features/toolbar.md

 ### Customization

-You can customize the look of the dropdown by configuring additional properties, such as the icon, label or tooltip text.
+You can customize the look of the dropdown by configuring additional properties, such as the icon, label, or tooltip text.

 #### Displaying the label

 You can control the way the UI element is displayed.
-For instance, to hide the icon and to display the label only, you can use the following configuration:
+For instance, to hide the icon and to display the label, you can use the following configuration:

 ```js
 {